-- 1. The application, the staff report, and the provisions of the Land Use and Development Ordinance are all made a part of this permit as if written in full herein.
-Any violation of any portion of the permit will be subject to enforcement and penalties in accordance with Title 9-2-5; and, may include revocation or suspension of the conditional use permit. - 2.
-Any change in the nature or scope of land use activities shall require an additional Conditional Use Permit.
+1. The application, the staff report, and the provisions of the Land Use and Development Ordinance are all made a part of this permit as if written in full herein.
+Any violation of

-- 3. The issuance of this permit and these conditions will not relieve the applicant from complying with applicable County, State, or Federal laws or regulations or be construed as permission to operate in violation of any statute or regulations.
+- any portion of the permit will be subject to enforcement and penalties in accordance with Title 9-2-5; and, may include revocation or suspension of the conditional use permit. - 2.
+Any change in the nature or scope of land use activities shall require an additional Conditional Use Permit. - 3.
+The issuance of this permit and these conditions will not relieve the applicant from complying with applicable County, State, or Federal laws or regulations or be construed as permission to operate in violation of any statute or regulations.
 Violation of these laws, regulations or rules may be grounds for revocation of the Conditional Use Permit or grounds for suspension of the Conditional Use Permit. - 4.
 The final plat shall be recorded within two years, or this permit will be null and void. - 5.
 Sanitary Restrictions must be removed by Central District Health prior to recording the final plat. - 6.
-A site grading/stormwater management plan must be approved by the Valley County Engineer prior to construction of the roads or installation of utilities. - 7.
-A letter of approval is required from Cascade Fire District. - 8.
-The water tank and dry hydrant for fire suppression shall be shown on the final plat. - 9.
-All easements shall be shown on the final plat. - 10.
-A Declaration of Installation of Utilities shall be recorded and noted on the face of the plat. - 11.
-Must bury conduit for fiber optics with utilities. - 12.
-A Declaration of Private Road shall be recorded and noted on the face of the plat. - 13.
-A shared-driveway maintenance agreement shall be recorded and noted on the face of the plat.
-Shared driveways shall be constructed prior to recordation of the plat. - 14.
-The Wildland Urban Interface Protection Plan shall be recorded and noted on the face of the plat. - 15.
-CCR's should address lighting, noxious weeds, septic maintenance, wildfire prevention, fire wise wildland urban interface landscaping requirements, maintenance of the water tank and dry hydrant system, and limit each lot to one wood-burning device. - 16.
-Shall place addressing numbers at the residences and at the driveway entrance if the house numbers are not visible from the road. - 17.
-Must have a fencing plan with neighboring properties if they run livestock for over 30 days per year. - 18.
+All easements shall be shown on the final plat. - 7.
+A Declaration of Installation of Utilities shall be recorded and noted on the face of the plat. - 8.
+Must bury conduit for fiber optics with utilities. - CCR's, if recorded, should address lighting, noxious weeds, septic maintenance, wildfire prevention, fire wise wildland urban interface landscaping requirements, and limit each lot to one wood-burning device. - 10.
+Shall place addressing numbers on the structure and at the driveway entrance. - 11.
+Prior to recording the final plat, the applicant shall work with Valley County Road Department on an agreement for off-site infrastructure improvements that will be approved by the Board of County Commissioners. - 12.
+The final plat shall show the base flood elevation and hatch the floodplain as a "No Build Area".
+The floodplain note shall be changed to reflect date flood insurance rate maps were adopted. - 13.
 The following notes shall be placed in the notes on the face of the final plat: - "The Valley County Board of Commissioners have the sole discretion to set the level of service for any public road; the level of service can be changed." - "All lighting must comply with the Valley County Lighting Ordinance." - "Only one wood burning device per lot." - "Surrounding land uses are subject to change."